Active Standard

-Standard for Shared Analytics Across Secure and Unsecured Networks
+IEEE Standard for Shared Analytics Across Secured and Unsecured Networks

-This standard identifies requirements for trusted high assurance analytic exchange services over secured and unsecured networks.
-The standard defines metadata and frameworks used to support interactions between nodes that are involved in a trusted multipart handshake including discovery of data models and processing aspects available at a remote location, appropriate analytic configuration, and exchange of vetted critical analytic results.
-This standard supports the exchange of trusted, actionable, and appropriate information for use between analytic producing and consuming nodes.
-The multipart handshake is designed for use between computing nodes operating in potentially denied, disrupted intermittent limited bandwidth (DDIL) environments.
-These environment involve critical infrastructure (e.g., medical, transportation and utilities) and might be austere compute environments such as those present in IoT and industrial control systems (ICS).
-The standard does not preclude other applications that employ analytic exchanges.
+This standard is intended to be used to identify requirements for trusted high-assurance analytic exchange services over secured and unsecured networks.
+Metadata and frameworks used to support interactions between nodes involved in a trusted multipart handshake are defined in this standard, including the discovery of data models and processing aspects available at a remote location, appropriate analytic configuration, and the exchange of vetted critical analytic results.
+The exchange of trusted, actionable, and appropriate information between analytic-producing and analytic-consuming nodes is supported by this standard.
+The multipart handshake is designed for use between computing nodes operating in potentially denied, disrupted, intermittent, and limited bandwidth environments.
+These environments may involve critical infrastructure (e.g., medical, transportation, and utilities) and may include austere computing environments such as those present in IoT and industrial control systems.
+Other applications that employ analytic exchanges are not precluded by this standard.

 EMB/Stds Com - Standards Committee